roberthart56/projects/Rob_log/Dec2020/readme.md

 ### Dec 15

 Worked on Barbara's vials, installing a red LED in one.
-Here are some [notes](../../Vial_lights) Especailly nice to work with Dad's microscope and to use his tiny Collembola-manipulating tools.
+Here are some [notes](../../Vial_lights).

+Especially nice to work with Dad's microscope and to use his tiny Collembola-manipulating tools.
 Feeling like my life has some parallels with his, and some follow-on as well.